JoshuaWise/tiny-schema/README.md

 is('number|string')(-123); // => true
 ```

 Nested algebraic data types within a nullable object?
-Oh I can validate that with one line of code.
+Oh I can validate that in one line of code.

 ```js
 is('{integer|boolean}?')({ a: -123, b: true }); // => true